Companies are subject to tax on all income and are only allowed deductions on expenses that are related to the operations of the company.

 Guard, supply, and construction vessels

-The amendment to the Tonnage Tax Act includes revenue from guard service (e.g. in connection with cable laying and other non-fixed installations).
+The amendment to the Tonnage Tax Act includes revenue from guard service (e.g. in connection with cable laying and other non-fixed installations) as well as all activities relating to supply services.
+This means that, for example, transportation of victuals or bunker fuel oil is covered.

 Ice management vessels